 Step 7: Your flight is booked.
 Your next step is to go to your city/province’s CIQ (Customs, Inspection & Quarantine) to have a final health examination.
 You must ONLY go 7-10 days before you plan to leave the country.
 China basically wants to ensure the animal is as healthy as possible as close to the leaving date as possible.
 Beijing recommends 10 days because their CIQ gets especially busy.
 I think (but don’t 100% know) that 7 days is fine for other CIQs within mainland China.
 NB: I have heard (but not personally done) that you can pay RMB 100 to have the papers completed overnight from Beijing GuanShang if you are in a rush.

-Step 8: Pick up your health certificate about one week AFTER you take your animal for the CIQ health check.
+Step 8: Pick up your health certificate in Tongzhou several days AFTER you take your animal for the CIQ health check (need to take your dog to pick up the certificate now too).
 Once you pick up your certificate, you have 7 days to leave the country before the certificate expires.

 Info about CIQ (Beijing) visit:

 - For EU, allow 2 hours for the initial visit.
 Get there at opening (9.00am) if possible.
 Staff go for lunch from 11.30am-1.30pm.

 - You must physically take your animal there once, the first time for the initial health examination.

 - If you are travelling to UK via Paris, say that UK is your final destination

 - If you are travelling to UK via Paris, you CAN get an additional part of the paperwork to say its fine to travel through member states of the EU.
 Note that Beijing refused to give this to me, and said that I didn’t need it.
 Shanghai are known to provide it more easily.